 Mendip has a population coverage of around 1.5 million and its signals are picked up in many towns/cities including Bristol, Bath, Chippenham, Weston Super Mare and areas of South Wales including Cardiff.
 In fact there are a lot of houses in Cardiff which can actually see Wenvoe transmitter, but still use Mendip !

 Mendip is a powerful transmitter, it has the joint eighth highest output in the country but it still needs fifty four smaller repeaters to improve its coverage in areas of poor reception due to the hilly terrain in its coverage area.

 Mendip transmitter is horizontally polarised.
 It was originally (for analogue, then, initially, for digital) a C/D group.
-When MUXES 7 & 8 came along it went E group (or wideband).
-Eventually, in June 2019, it became a K group (excl MXES 7 & 8 which will be turned off between 2020 & 2022), though all but MUX 5 will be within the A group, which is a handy option for those in a poor signal area, see Mendip graph.
+When the "temporary" MUXES 7 & 8 came along it went E group (or wideband).
+Eventually, in June 2019, it became a K group, though all but MUX 5 will be within the A group, which is a handy option for those in a poor signal area, see Mendip graph.